Igor's Book of Managementmanager

 - Requires mini RCA

-- Engineer comes to conclusion himself
+- Engineer feels they came to conclusion himself

 - Engineer doesn’t want to be over leveled

-Start w assume engineer right - lets look at the criteria together.
+How: Start w assume engineer right - lets look at the criteria together.

 - Ask for self evaluation